sidaroz/journaling-project/README.md

 ### Remote Hosting

 - API is hosted on heroku in https://factopia-api.herokuapp.com/
-- Website is deployed on netlify https://factopia.netlify.app
+- Website is deployed on netlify in https://factopia.netlify.app

 ### Usage